Home Heat Pump Guide

 Step 4: Ofgem Approves the Voucher

 Ofgem reviews the application and, if everything is in order, issues a voucher.
 This typically takes two to four weeks.
-The voucher is valid for three months from the date of issue.
+The voucher is valid for three months.

 Step 5: Installation Takes Place

 Your installer carries out the heat pump installation.
-This usually takes one to three days for an air source heat pump, depending on complexity.
+This usually takes one to three days for an air source heat pump.

 Step 6: Grant Is Paid to the Installer